Recommended Technology Books (for modern citizens)

 Neil deGrasse Tyson is a rare breed of astrophysicist, one who can speak as easily and brilliantly with popular audiences as with

-until the next launch of astronauts from U.S. soil—Tyson’s views on the future of space travel and America’s role in that future
+the next launch of astronauts from U.S. soil—Tyson’s views on the future of space travel and America’s role in that future are

-are especially timely and urgent.
-This book represents the best of Tyson’s commentary, including a candid new introductory essay
+especially timely and urgent.
+This book represents the best of Tyson’s commentary, including a candid new introductory essay on NASA

-on NASA and partisan politics, giving us an eye-opening manifesto on the importance of space exploration for America’s economy,
+and partisan politics, giving us an eye-opening manifesto on the importance of space exploration for America’s economy, security,

-security, and morale.
-Thanks to Tyson’s fresh voice and trademark humor, his insights are as delightful as they are provocative,
+and morale.
+Thanks to Tyson’s fresh voice and trademark humor, his insights are as delightful as they are provocative, on topics

-on topics that range from the missteps that shaped our recent history of space travel to how aliens, if they existed, might go
+that range from the missteps that shaped our recent history of space travel to how aliens, if they existed, might go about finding

 - At the height of the Manned Space program during the Apollo moon missions, NASA's budget peaked at slightly less than 4% of